-- Note 1: Dynamic performance specified at -0.5 dB below the maximum differential input value, V{IN} = 1.2 V{PP} = 424 mV{RMS} @ 50/60 Hz, V{REF} = 1.2V.
+- 2: This specification implies that the ADC output is valid over this entire differential range and that there is no distortion or instability across this input range.
+Dynamic Performance specified at -0.5 dB below the maximum signal range, V{IN} = 1.2 V{PP} = 424 mV{RMS}, V{REF} = 1.2V @ 50/60 Hz.
 See Section 4.0 "Terminology and Formulas" for definition.
-This parameter is established by characterization and not 100% tested. - 2: For these operating currents, the following Configuration bit settings apply: SHUTDOWN[7:0] = 000000000, RESET[7:0] = 000000000, VREFEXT = 0, CLKEXT = 0. - 3: For these operating currents, the following Configuration bit settings apply: SHUTDOWN[7:0] = 111111111, VREFEXT = 1, CLKEXT = 1. - 4: Measured on one channel versus all others channels.
-The average of crosstalk performance over all channels (see Figure 2-32 for individual channel performance). - Applies to all gains.
-Offset and gain errors depend on the PGA gain setting; see Section 2.0 "Typical Performance Curves" for typical performance. - 6: Outside of this range, ADC accuracy is not specified.
-An extended input range of ±2V can be applied continuously to the part with no damage. - 7: For proper operation and for optimizing ADC accuracy, AMCLK should be limited to the maximum frequency defined in Table 5-2, as a function of the BOOST and PGA settings chosen.
-MCLK can take larger values as long as the prescaler settings (PRE[1:0]) limit AMCLK = MCLK/PRESCALE in the defined range in Table 5-2.
+This parameter is established by characterization and not 100% tested. - 3: For these operating currents, the following Configuration bit settings apply: SHUTDOWN[1:0] = 00, RESET[1:0] = 00, VREFEXT = 0, CLKEXT = 0. - 4: For these operating currents, the following Configuration bit settings apply: SHUTDOWN[1:0] = 11, VREFEXT = 1, CLKEXT = 1. - 5: Applies to all gains.
+Offset and gain errors depend on PGA gain setting.
+See Section 2.0 "Typical Performance Curves" for typical performance. - 6: Outside this range, the ADC accuracy is not specified.
+An extended input range of ±2V can be applied continuously to the part with no damage. - 7: For proper operation and for optimizing the ADC accuracy, AMCLK should be limited to the maximum frequency, defined in Table 5-2, as a function of the BOOST and PGA setting chosen.
+MCLK can take larger values as long as the prescaler settings (PRE[1:0]) limit AMCLK = MCLK/PRESCALE within the defined range in Table 5-2.